mattermost/mattermost-handbook/operations/messaging-and-math/how-to-guides-for-m-and-m/how-to-create-release-announcements.md

    2. No spelling errors or broken links
    3. Clarify type of release \(feature or quality\) in the paragraph that follows feature one-liners
    4. MVP winner and security note \(if applicable\) are included
+      1. Ask Hanna for an image of the MVP winner's coaster to include in the blog and a tweet
    5. All features PM team wants to highlight are included
       1. **\(PM team owns\)** Check for technical accuracy and statement of benefits
    6. The audience is primarily focused on admins, then end users